-Unless in the process of lifting the gates clear of the flow, the bottom edge of the radial gates must always be at least 500 millimetres below the release flow surface.
+Unless in the process of lifting the gates clear of the flow, tThe bottom edge of the radial gates must always be at least 500 millimetres below the release flow surface.
 Having the bottom edge of the gates closer to the release flow surface than 500 millimetres may cause unusual turbulence that could adversely impact on the gates.
 This procedure has never been undertaken in practice and should be observed closely when being undertaken.
 Variations to the procedure are allowed to protect the structural safety of the dam.

-Lowering Radial Gates that have been lifted Clear of the Release Flow when being undertaken.
-Variations to the procedure are allowed to protect the structural safety of the dam.
+Lowering Radial Gates that have been Ififted Clear of the Release Flow

 When lowering radial gates that have been lifted clear of the release flow, the bottom edge of the gates must be lowered at least 500 millimetres into the flow.
 Lowering gates into the release flow less than this amount may cause unusual turbulence that could adversely impact on the gates.
-This procedure has never been undertaken in practice and should be observed closely
+This procedure has never been undertaken in practice and should be observed closely when being undertaken.
+Variations to the procedure are allowed to protect the structural safety of the dam.